MangelMaxime/Nacara/docs/nacara/advanced/custom-layout-js.md

     const content = "Blog page";

     return pageMinimal.render(new pageMinimal.RenderArgs(
+        rendererContext, // Forward the rendererContext
-        rendererContext.Config, // Forward the config information
+        pageContext, // Forward the pageContext
-        pageContext.Section, // Tell which section we are in title, // Pass the blog title to use in the page title content // Pass the blog content to render below the navbar ));
+        content // Pass the blog content to render below the navbar ));